kennbr34/passmanager/README.md

 a piece of software throughout development.
 Mostly the intent in sharing it would be to learn from others about what mistakes I've made and what I could do better.
 I have little illusion that there is practical reason for anyone to adopt this password manager over much more tried and true options, and I don't ecourage it.
-I use it myself simply because its my own creation, and for that reason I've endured to make it as securely functioning as I can as if it were to be used/developed by others.
+I use it myself simply because its my own creation, and for that reason I've tried to make it as securely functioning and user friendly as I can, as if it were to be used/developed by others.

-One major coding challenge for me has been to design the program to work solely in memory, instead of temporary files.
-I used that shortcoming as rationale to leave my steam cipher in the program (to encrypt the temp files), so I would also have an excuse for describing and specifying it.
-Once I was satisfied with that, I removed my custom crypto from the program, and relied on OpenSSL's libraries instead.

 # DEPENDENCIES

-OpenSSL (1.0.1.g or higher) developement files
+OpenSSL development files (1.0.1.g or higher)

-xclip (optional, for clipboard functions)
+xclip (optional for clipboard functions)

 # INSTALL

-This archive is an automake package with full documentation, example files and a cipher checking script.
+This archive is an automake package.

 To install, run these commands from the current working directory: